Forest of Dean Central Railway: Raising the money

 The raising of capital was slow, and after a brisk start, the financial position steadily deteriorated.
 Land was unobtainable for lack of finance, and progress slowed up.
 To save expense the company moved its office from London to Blakeney, and at the meeting there on 15 August 1858 it was reported that work had been suspended because many shareholders had not paid up their calls.
 In the following February the directors were able to obtain sufficient credit to permit Morris to resume work.
-During the session of 1860 the company applied for an extension of time until June 1862, which they received, together with powers for the South Wales Railway to work the line when opened, and to make enhanced siding provision at Awre, where there was to be a junction with the SWR main line.
-The success of the South Wales Railway showed that onward transport of the mineral output from collieries on the FODCR might be by rail in preference to river movement.
+During the session of 1860 the company applied for an extension of time until June 1862, which they received in the Forest of Dean Central Railway Act 1860 (23 & 24 Vict. c. cxcix), together with powers for the South Wales Railway to work the line when opened, and to make enhanced siding provision at Awre, where there was to be a junction with the SWR main line.
+The success of the South Wales Railway showed that onward transport of the mineral output from collieries on the Forest of Dean Central Railway might be by rail in preference to river movement.

 The report of 21 February 1860 stated that the first instalment of the loan from the Crown—£3,333 6s 8d—had been received and that the engineer's report was encouraging.
 The contractor had been delayed in building the embankment at Nibley by difficulties over possession of land, but a bridge over a mill stream was almost completed, and this would enable him to go ahead with the embankment.
 Bad weather had also held up work, but the company now owned the land down to the Severn, and the building of the bridge over the South Wales main line could proceed.
 Of the portion from Awre to Moseley Green, nearly 3 miles had been executed to formation level, as well as a small portion of the Brimspill branch.